 There are many resources out there, but here are a few to get you started:

 - There is a genre of books such as Introduction to the Old Testament or Introduction to the Old Testament.
-There are several good ones out there, but my personal favorite is a bit easier to use: Unlocking the Bible (link to Amazon – opens in a new window).
+There are several good ones out there, but my personal favorite is a bit easier to use: Unlocking the Bible: Unlocking the Bible: A Unique Overview of the Whole Bible (You can check out the reviews on this link to Amazon).
 Be sure to check out the book and not the companion volume with charts, diagrams, and images.
 The covers look very similar.

 - Most Study Bibles will cover all of the basic info and have other study tools like basic commentary.
-A Study Bible combines the most-used Bible Study resources in one-volume.
-If you don’t have one, a great choice is the ESV Study Bible (link to Amazon) Another one I’ve started to recommend is the CSB Tony Evans Study Bible (link to Amazon).
-It’s a little easier to use than the ESV one.
+A Study Bible combines the most-used Bible Study resources in one volume.
+If you don’t have one, a great choice is the ESV Study Bible (link to Amazon) Another one I’ve started to recommend, especially for beginners, is the CSB Tony Evans Study Bible (link to Amazon).

 - Commentaries.
 Most Commentaries are written by Bible Scholars and go in-depth into every aspect of the book, including the original language.
 Choose two commentaries and keep a study journal covering every few verses.
 There will be an endless variety of opinions.
 If it’s helpful, use it.
 If it’s not, just move on.